Greene County Foundation

 Do not use Google maps for directions, they may be inaccurate.

 The Greene County Foundation offices are in the east end of the Greene County Community Event Center Building in the Smithville Business Center wing.
 We are located on State Highway 54, between State Rd 67 and State Rd 57, approximately 5 miles west of Bloomfield and 10 miles east of Linton, just in front of the Greene County 4-H Fairgrounds.

-Founded as a public charity in 1998, the Greene County Foundation is a vital and sustainable organization.
+Founded as a public charity in 1997, the Greene County Foundation is a vital and sustainable organization.
 The Foundation serves the people of the Greene County community.
 A volunteer Board of Directors, whose makeup reflects the diversity of the communities it serves, governs the Foundation.
-The Foundation has over $6.5 million in assets, and since inception, has granted over $12 million.
-Over the last ten years, the Foundation has had a philanthropic impact in every school, town, city and informal community in Greene County.
+The Foundation has over $8.6 million in assets as of December 2017, and since inception, has granted over $12 million.
+Over the last twenty years, the Foundation has had a philanthropic impact in every school, town, city and informal community in Greene County.

 The Mission of the Greene County Foundation is to inspire individuals to engage in strengthening Greene County now and for generations to come.

 As a public charity, we accomplish our mission by: